-MATERIA realises Impact Investments that achieve financial returns and social benefits collaborating with world-class urban, social, financial and architectural practitioners to explore and build economic and sustainable solutions conceived in distinction to the architectural and social context of each territory.
+MATERIA realises Impact Investments that achieve financial returns and social benefits collaborating with world-class urban, social, financial and architectural practitioners.
+MATERIA’s projects establish economic and sustainable solutions conceived in distinction to the architectural and social context of each territory.

 - Economic Efficiency: compelling financial returns and economic viability attracting private funding.
 For more info see Economic Sustainability and Financial Returns

 - Design and Construction Innovation: informing traditional techniques through modern building systems.
 For more info see Innovation

 - Foresight & Long-term View: focus on structural changes to address supply and demand misalignments